 - in the ordinary and the proper course of the conduct of the business and

-- in doing such act in an emergency, for the purpose of protecting the firm from any loss, as it would be done by a person of an ordinary prudence, under similar circumstances, and
+- in doing such act in an emergency, to protect the firm from any loss, as it would be done by a person of an ordinary prudence, under similar circumstances, and

 - the partner shall also indemnify the firm from any loss that is caused due to his willful neglect in the conduct of the business of the firm.